mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/dkp-upgrade/upgrade-konvoy/essential/index.md

 <p class="message--note"><strong>NOTE:</strong> If an AMI was specified when initially creating a cluster, you must build a new one with <a href="/dkp/konvoy/2.2/image-builder/">Konvoy Image Builder</a> and pass it with <code>--ami</code>.

-1. Replace `my-aws-cluster` with the name of the cluster.

-2. Upgrade the Kubernetes version of the control plane.
+1. Upgrade the Kubernetes version of the control plane.

 ```bash
 dkp update controlplane aws --cluster-name=${CLUSTER_NAME} --kubernetes-version=v1.22.8